kennedn/blog/content/posts/neszero.md

 ---
-title: "NESZero: Building a Console for a Different Era"
+title: "Embedding a Pi Zero in a NES controller"
 date: 2022-08-10T10:19:40+01:00
 draft: false
 math: true